phlogisticfugu/bradito.me-site/src/content/blog/reverse-pareto.md

 While predictive CLV has many use-cases, we found success with optimizing marketing campaigns.
 In part, this is because marketing is inherently about changing probabilities, and being right 95% of the time can be quite profitable.

-A successful early use-case for AI will have a low cost for being wrong.
-That way, even if the AI is great only 80% of the time, it can still deliver value.
+A successful early use-case for AI will have a __low cost for being wrong__.
+In such a use-case, even if the AI is great only 80% of the time, it can still deliver value.
-When there is a high cost for being wrong, projects will be setup with a high accuracy goal which starts out seeming reasonable, but ends up in a
-[project death march](https://en.wikipedia.org/wiki/Death_march_(project_management)).
+When there is a high cost for being wrong, the AI project is setup for failure.
+It will need high accuracy and reliability, a goal which starts out seeming reasonable, but ends up in a [project death march](https://en.wikipedia.org/wiki/Death_march_(project_management)).

-_Caveat Emptor_ - Eventually, with enough effort, new technologies do become reliable.
+_Caveat Emptor_ - Note that eventually, with enough effort, new technologies do become reliable enough.
-Airplanes eventually became commercially viable, it just wasn't the [Wright Brothers](https://en.wikipedia.org/wiki/Wright_brothers) who benefitted.
+For example, airplanes eventually became commercially viable, it just wasn't the [Wright Brothers](https://en.wikipedia.org/wiki/Wright_brothers) who benefitted.

 ## More